Probes are the heart of the monitoring requests. Probes are arrays of request objects defined in the config file

 In a configuration with multiple probes,

-Monika will sleep until the next interval to start again.
-At the top of the
+In general, Monika will sleep until the next

-Monika will immediately repeat after the last probe response and any notification alerts sent.
-When the
+Monika will immediately repeat after the last response and any notification alerts sent.

 Currently, Monika only supports Content-Type value